schilkp/schilkp.github.io/content/projects/PmodADC/index.md

 ## Characterization

-I was very fortunate to be given the opportunity do some basic characterization of my ADC and DAC design at the Center for Project-based learning at ETHZ.
+I was very fortunate to be given the opportunity to do some basic characterization of my ADC and DAC design at the Center for Project-based learning at ETHZ.

 {{ centered_img(src="pmodadc_lab.jpeg" width="80%") }}